foj64/web-crawler/README.md

 ### To run local tests

-1. Upload the local server for testing with page templates
+1. Run the local server for testing with page templates
 2. Run the tests:
     ```sh
     python tests/local_server/local_server.py